KediOtu/HackerrankCodes/README.md

 # ||**Some of My Hackerrank Codes**||

 <h3> I write at least one code on Hackerrank everyday.
-Sometimes I love how efficiently my code is.
+Sometimes I think the code I wrote is very effective and good.
 These are my best codes (in my opinion :upside_down_face: ).
 When i upload a code i will update the readme file and add a description of the code.
 The descriptions are below. </h3>

 ---------------------------------------------------------------------------------